mjhea0/mjhea0.github.com/_posts/2020/2020-04-07-dockerizing-a-react-app.markdown

   - /blog/2017/12/07/dockerizing-a-react-app/
 ---

-[Docker](https://www.docker.com/) is a containerization tool that helps speed up the development and deployment processes.
+[Docker](https://www.docker.com/) is a containerization tool used to speed up the development and deployment processes.
 If you're working with microservices, Docker makes it much easier to link together small, independent services.
 It also helps to eliminate environment-specific bugs since you can replicate your production environment locally.

 This tutorial demonstrates how to Dockerize a React app using the [Create React App](https://facebook.github.io/create-react-app/) generator.
 We'll specifically focus on-